MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_squid_dive.md

 # Entity Documentation - minecraft:behavior.squid_dive

-`minecraft:behavior.squid_dive` allows an entity to dive underwater.
+`minecraft:behavior.squid_dive` compels an entity to dive underwater.

 > [!NOTE]
 > This behavior can only be used by the `squid` entity type.